 - Problems in understanding basic financial concepts.

-- Whether a senior fails to understand that a savings account is not for everyday spending, or if they don't understand that money has to come into an account before it can be spent, many times seniors start to have issues with understanding basic financial concepts.
+- Whether a senior fails to understand that a savings account is not for everyday spending, or if they don't understand that money must come into an account before it can be spent, in many cases seniors start to have issues understanding basic financial concepts.
 This is typically a warning sign that someone needs to step in.
-Many times, this type of problem will include a difficulty in identifying the risks in a financial opportunity.
+Many times, this type of problem will include difficulty in identifying the risks in a financial opportunity.
 For example, they may start signing up for every credit card offer they get or making bizarre investments.

-Unfortunately, there are many people, including both friends and families as well as strangers that will try to take advantage of seniors because they know so many aging adults are dealing with financial decline.
-Financial abuse is a very serious issue in the senior community, so it is important to do whatever is possible to protect seniors that are showing signs of financial challenges.
+Unfortunately, there are many people, including both friends and family members as well as strangers, who will try to take advantage of seniors because they know so many aging adults are dealing with financial decline.
+Financial abuse is a very serious issue in the senior community, so it is important to do whatever is possible to protect seniors who are showing signs of financial challenges.
 Even the most unexpected of sources such as spouses, children and loved ones can take advantage of seniors and their money when they are unable to take responsibility on their own.

 Caregivers and loved ones who do notice these signs of decline should step in when they can and try to help seniors with their financial responsibilities.
 In some situations, seniors will be willing to accept help.
 However, in other situations seniors may not let someone step in and help them.
 In these situations, there is typically nothing that the family can do legally to take over their loved one's finances, unless they are physically or mentally unable to do the job on their own.

-When these potential signs and symptoms do arise, one of the best things that family members and loved ones can do is to take their loved one to the doctor to see if issues with dementia are forming.
-Sign an inability to manage finances is typically one of the first warning signs of dementia, this financial decline may actually be indicative of a larger problem that is forming.
-Either way, when financial issues start to arise in seniors, the more that loved ones can do to protect these seniors and their finances, the better off that individual will be.
+When these potential signs and symptoms do arise, one of the best things that family members and loved ones can do is to take their loved one to the doctor to see if issues with dementia are present.
+Signs of an inability to manage finances is typically one of the first warning signs of dementia; this financial decline may be indicative of a larger problem that is forming.
+Either way, when financial issues start to arise in seniors, the more that loved ones can do to protect these seniors and their finances, the better off they will be.